 PwC Germany and Cortical.io have recently signed a joint business relationship agreement whereby PwC becomes partner of Cortical.io and develops natural language understanding solutions using Cortical.io’s technology.

 “Nowadays, every business, whether small or large, collects overwhelming amounts of text data,” explains Francisco Webber, CEO and co-founder of Cortical.io, the high demand for new data processing solutions across all industry sectors.
-“Each business is confronted with at least one big text data issue: some need to classify products based on lengthy text descriptions, other must extract key information from complicated legal or technical documents.
-Most companies need help to interact with their customers, answer questions, recommend products, and so forth.
-All need an automated, reliable solution that easily adapts to their particular use case and delivers first results within a few weeks.
+“Each business is confronted with at least one big text data issue: some need to classify products based on lengthy text descriptions, others must extract key information from complicated legal or technical documents.
+Most companies need help in interacting with their customers, answering questions, recommending products, and so forth.
+All need an automated, reliable solution that can be easily adapted to their particular use case and can deliver first results within a few weeks.
 This is exactly what Cortical.io offers,” comments Webber.

 PwC is one of the leading auditing and consultancy organizations in Germany and provides support to clients of different sizes, in a wide range of sectors.
 “In order to create a real value for our customers, our solutions focus on innovative technologies, but only if they have proven their worth in practical applications,” explains Sven Fessler, Senior Manager Big Data & Analytics at PwC Germany.
 “Cortical.io fulfills both criteria: they have developed a completely new approach to text processing and have already successfully deployed solutions in multiple enterprise environments”.

-Cortical.io’s semantic technology is currently in production at several Fortune 500 companies where it integrates in existing software solutions, in very different contexts.
+Cortical.io’s semantic technology is currently in production at several Fortune 500 companies where it is integrated into existing software solutions, in very different contexts.
 Sascha Demgensky, attorney and auditor at PwC, who, together with Sven Fessler, initiated the partnership, comments: “Next to its disruptive character, Cortical.io’s technology is easily adaptable to any business domain and delivers prompt, impressive results.
 We are confident that, combined with PwC’s expertise, we can offer our customers intelligent solutions that will impact their bottom line sustainably”.
-Cortical.io solutions that already bring customers significant cost savings include semantic search and contract analytics.
+Cortical.io’s solutions that already bring customers significant cost savings include semantic search and contract analytics.